AAA Championships: Challenge Cups

 On 4 April 1880 a meeting of representatives of the chief athletic clubs in the country was held at Oxford for the purpose of forming a governing body possessing the power of framing the laws and regulations of (track and field) athletics.
 The Amateur Athletic Association was the result.
 At that meeting the representatives of the Amateur Athletic Club handed over to the new association the challenge cups that had been competed for since the championship meeting was instituted in 1866.
-There were intitally just nine cups, shown with their notional insurance value, as follows: 100 yards - Challenge Cup presented by Prince Hassan, 60 guineas.
+There were initially just nine cups, shown with their notional insurance value, as follows: 100 yards - Challenge Cup presented by Prince Hassan, 60 guineas.
 Prince Hassan was the brother of Tewfik Pasha the Khedive of Egypt, and was educated in England.
 440 yards - Challenge Cup presented by Kenelm Thomas Digby, Esq., MP, 45 guineas, an Irish politician.
 880 yards - Challenge Cup presented by Percy Melville Thornton, 45 guineas.
 Thornton was the son of Rear-Admiral Samuel Thornton.
 Educated at Harrow, an Oxford graduate, he won the AAC 880 yards in 1866, was the first Secretary of the Inter-University sports, inspired the boat race near Ghent in 1911 between 8 Jesus college oarsmen and a Belgian crew.
-Was Honorary Secretary Middlesex County Cricket Club for many years, an MP for the Clapham division of Battersea from 1892-1910.
+Was Honorary Secretary Middlesex County Cricket Club for many years, an MP for the Clapham division of Battersea from 1892 to 1910.
 Married his cousin Florence Emily Sykes and wrote a book on Foreign Secretaries of the Nineteenth Century.
 1 mile - Challenge Cup presented by Charles Bennett Lawes Esq.
 From Teignmouth, Devon, Lawes, went to Eton, and Trinity College, Cambridge University.
 He won the AAC 1 mile championship in 1866.
 1st President Incorporated Society of British Sculptors.
 4 miles - Challenge Cup presented by the Early of Jersey, 60 guineas.
 At the Oxford vs Cambridge match in 1865 he was fourth in the 2 miles, in a blinding snowstorm.
-The following year he was third in a 1 mile race won by Arthur Kemble in a howling gale.
+The following year he was third in a 1-mile race won by Arthur Kemble in a howling gale.
 He was first President of the AAA.
 10 miles - Challenge Cup presented by Walter Moresby Chinnery of the London Athletic Club, 50 guineas.
 Chinnery was the first amateur to run 1 mile in less than four and a half minutes, which he did at Cambridge on 10 March 1868, and on 30 May that year he repeated the feat at Beaufort House.
 In 1868 and 1869 he won both the 1 mile and 4 miles events at the AAC championship, and he again won the 1 mile in 1871.
 High jump - Challenge Cup presented by Sir Claude Champion de Crespigny, 3rd Baronet, 35 guineas.
 120 yards hurdles - Challenge Cup presented by Lord Southwell, 45 guineas.
 7 miles walk - Challenge Cup presented by John Chambers, founder and secretary of the AAC, 35 guineas.